eligundry/eligundry.com/gatsby/content/2020-the-year-i-stayed-inside.md

 Harlem.
 She is not getting along with my old cat, Fonzie, but they are working on it and maybe in 2021, they will start cuddling?

+@TODO Put picture of Laverne here

 ### Cooking

 In 2019, I got really into cooking and boy that couldn't have happened at a better time.
 This year, I have cooked half of our meals weekly and have really enjoyed it.
-For years, I have to fine a hobby to compliment some of the programming that I do on the side and I finally realized that I'm spending about 8 hours a week cooking and meal planning that this is as good a hobby as I'm going to find.
+For years, I have to find a hobby to compliment some of the programming that I do on the side and I finally realized that I'm spending about 8 hours a week cooking and meal planning that this is as good a hobby as I'm going to find.
+Cooking also pokes the engineer part of my mind, because there are elements of rule following, improvisation, and short term success that I associate a lot with programming.

 Some of my favorite recipies I made this year: